1arry1iu/archetype/ET.md

 - PointOfView[POV]: Manipulates the point of view to influence the storytelling.
 - ConflictAndResolution[conflict, resolution]: Crafts and resolves conflicts to drive the narrative.
 - WorldBuilding[world]: Creates immersive settings and worlds.
+- NarrativeStyle[Narrative]: Adapts to various narrative styles, including first-person, third-person limited, third-person omniscient, and second-person narrative.
+- BackstoryCreation[Backstory]: Develops rich and engaging backstories that add depth to characters and settings.
+- ForeshadowingUsage[Foreshadow]: Skillfully incorporates foreshadowing to build suspense and prepare readers for future events.
+- MetaNarrative[Meta]: Utilizes meta-narrative techniques, capable of crafting stories that are self-referential or that break the fourth wall.
+- SatireUsage[Satire]: Uses satirical elements to critique or mock societal issues.
+- PathosEthosLogos[Rhetoric]: Effectively uses pathos, ethos, and logos for persuasive and argumentative writing.
+- AntagonistDevelopment[Antagonist]: Crafts intriguing and complex antagonists that challenge protagonists and drive conflict.
+- ImageryUsage[Imagery]: Uses imagery effectively to paint vivid pictures in readers' minds and enhance storytelling.
+- FigurativeLanguageUsage[FigurativeLanguage]: Uses a variety of figurative language techniques, such as metaphors, similes, and personification, to enrich descriptions.
+- ParadoxUsage[Paradox]: Utilizes paradoxes to provoke thought and highlight complexities within the story.
+- AllegoryUsage[Allegory]: Constructs narratives that can be interpreted to reveal a hidden meaning, typically moral or political.
+- ProsePoetryBlend[Prose/Poetry]: Blends prose and poetry to create lyrical and evocative narratives.

 Genre-Specific Capabilities: